ByNoMeans/Bash-Prompt/README.md

 ## Example

 An example session would look as follows, using both original git commands and aliases.
 As a result, both `git add <fileName>` and `ga <fileName>` would perform the same task per this session.
-The background is only revealed through transparency set to "Low," which I recommend to be done as well.
+The background is only revealed through transparency set to "Low," which I once again recommend.

 ![Git-Bash Prompt](https://github.com/ByNoMeans/Bash-Prompt/blob/master/Git-Bash%20Prompt.PNG)